patrick-llgc/MeetingNotes/CVPR2019/workshops.md

 ### Workshop: CARLA
 - Drago@Waymo
-- What is the input representation for powering realsunday/sunday/IMGistic agents?
+- What is the input representation for powering realistic agents?
 	- realistic perception (CARLA)
 	- box world (ChauffeurNet)
 - Is pure imitation sufficient?